EnderMaster77/spirit/README.md

 # Spirit

-Spirit is a FOSS game made with Godot Engine.
+Spirit is a metroidvania made with Godot Engine.
 The general concept is that you play as a spirit who can change what element they control, which affects how they interact with their surroundings.
 At the moment, the direction this game should go in is a bit muddy.
-There's a few paths this game might go:
+There's a few paths this game might go.

- - A metroidvania
- - A puzzle game
- - Any other genre if the suggestion is good enough.
+## Direction

+While it is very early in development, I believe I should establish goals before the bulk of design starts.
+Everything should follow a common theme, to which the game builds towards.

 ## Backstory of Spirit